 Amy Schumer has a few things to say about the woman who may replace her in Sony’s upcoming live-action Barbie movie.

 Amid word that Anne Hathaway is in talks for the role after the Trainwreck star dropped out of the project, the 36-year-old took to her Instagram to express her feelings about the casting news.
-In true Schumer fashion, the comedian made a joke about it.
+In true Schumer fashion, the comedian used humor to clear any tension.

 “Hathaway smathaway jkjk she’s perfect!!” she wrote alongside a selfie.
 “Can’t wait to see it!”